raflij/realtime-chat-vue-hasura/README.md

 ## Build

-`npm run build` to build the react client
+`npm run build` to build the vue client

 # Demo